Get an Extra 5% OFF on Prepaid Orders

 What Is Ultrasound Therapy in Physiotherapy?

-• Muscle sprains and strains
+• Sprains and strains of muscle

 • Tendonitis and bursitis

-• Chronic joint pain
+• Chronic pain in the joints

 How Ultrasound Therapy Actually Works

-Ultrasound therapy operates on two main principles:
+Ultrasound in physiotherapy is based on two principles:

 How Ultrasound Therapy Helps Relieve Chronic Pain